junxit/us-congress-bills-114/bill.md

 # S. 209

-> To amend the Indian Tribal Energy Development and Self-Determination Act of 2005, and for other purposes.
+> To amend the Indian Tribal Energy Development and Self Determination Act of 2005, and for other purposes.

 ## § 1.
 Short title